rambler-digital-solutions/rambler-webpack-boilerplate/README.md

 ## Webpack Rambler Boilerplate
 Simple and lightweight Webpack boilerplate for hight speed developing and building your Simple applications or cool stuff

-### Developments
-Just clone this repo and follow few commands:

 ### Requirements
 Big hugs for opensource for that:
 - [webpack](https://github.com/webpack/webpack)